MicrosoftDocs/msteams-docs/msteams-platform/copilot/build-message-extension-plugin.md

 API based Message Extensions (MEs) are a powerful tool that allows you to extend the functionality of your Teams app by integrating with external APIs.
 This can greatly enhance the capabilities of your app and provide a richer user experience.
 To implement OpenAPI MEs, you need to follow these guidelines:

 * The ID for the command in the Teams app manifest must match the corresponding operationId in the OpenAPI specification.
-* If there is a required parameter without a default value, the parameter name of the command defined in the Teams app manifest must match this parameter name.
+* If there's a required parameter without a default value, the parameter name of the command defined in the Teams app manifest must match this parameter name.
-* If there is no required parameter without a default value, the parameter name in the Teams app manifest must match the name of an optional parameter defined for that operation.
+* If there's no required parameter without a default value, the parameter name in the Teams app manifest must match the name of an optional parameter defined for that operation.
 Neither zero nor more than one parameter is supported.
 * A response rendering template must be defined per command.
 This file, used to convert responses from an API, must be local just like the OpenAPI specification.
 The command portion of the manifest must point to this template file under composeExtension.command.apiResponseRenderingTemplateFile within the app manifest.
 Each command will point to a different response rendering template file.

 ### General Guidelines

-Regardless of whether you're implementing a API plugin or API ME , follow these guidelines:
+Regardless of whether you're implementing an API plugin or API ME, follow these guidelines:

 * The server URL must be an absolute endpoint.
 This ensures that your app can reliably connect to the server regardless of the user's location or network conditions.
 * The endpoint must be HTTPS.
 This is a security requirement that ensures the integrity and confidentiality of the data exchanged between your app and the server.